KatriinaPar/dcpp2025/Essays/essay.md

 ---
 student_name: Katriina Parkkinen
-topic: How does the open weight model from gpt-oss-safeguard and ROOST align with digital commons and can online safety be community-led?
+topic: How does the open weight model from gpt-oss-safeguard and ROOST align with digital commons?
 ---

 # Introduction